 About the Website Developer/Historian/Author:

-Rebekah Dobrasko is a supervisor with the South Carolina State Historic Preservation Office.
-I developed my interest in these schools as part of my research as a Public history masters' student at the University of South Carolina.
+Rebekah Dobrasko spent 10 years researching and surveying equalization schools in South Carolina.
+Although she is now in Texas, she remains committed to maintaining this website and her interest in equalization schools.
+This research began as part of her Public History masters' program at the University of South Carolina.
 Researching these schools led to a comprehensive survey of Charleston County's equalization schools, a thesis, and ultimately a Multiple Property Submission on the schools for the National Register of Historic Places.
-My position in the SHPO has lead to an opportunity for me to increase awareness of these schools and their history on a statewide scale.
-Now, these schools are being listed in the National Register of Historic Places,
+Dobrasko's time in South Carolina led to great opportunities to increase awareness of these schools and their history on a statewide scale.
+Now, these schools are being listed in the National Register of Historic Places, recognized with historical markers, and visited by history tours.
+Dobrasko recently collaborated with the College of Charleston's Lowcountry Digital History Institute to publish the digital exhibit, Equalization Schools: South Carolina's History of Unequal Education.

-I am continually looking for more schools to add to the database.
-I am also interested in the condition of many of the schools listed on this webpage.
-If you have any
+She is continually looking for more schools to add to the database.
+She is also interested in the condition of many of the schools listed on this webpage.
+If you have any information, fill out the form below or send her an e-mail!

 Presentations on Equalization Schools: